You asked: My friends want to plan a trip. How can I tell them I’m not ready to travel?

 - “You have every right to do this.
 If my circumstances were different, I might choose differently, but I have to look out for my situation or my comfort level.”

-Bonoir said a good friendship is built to withstand differences of opinion as long as they’re conveyed respectfully.
+Bonior said a good friendship is built to withstand differences of opinion as long as they’re conveyed respectfully.
 Consider this an exercise for strengthening your relationship.

 [Flying during the pandemic?
 Don’t forget about the risks at the airport.]